rummelsworth/morrowind-stuff/README.md

   entrance (by exiting the shrine in sneak mode, assassinating the daedra immediately in front of you, then rinse-repeat).
 To remove loot and return easily, you can mark here, then DI to Sadrith Mora, then recall back.
-- You can do Larrius Varro's quest to purge the Camonna Tong in Balmora to obtain the Ring of Surroundings.
-Together with the Amulet of Shadows, it's easy access to full Chameleon.

 ## Equipment GOALS